 Cargojet faces competition within its market from a mix of dedicated air cargo providers and passenger airlines offering air cargo services using the cargo hold of their aircraft.
-Cargojet's main competitors are Kelowna Flightcraft and Morningstar Air Express Inc. Each of these competitors operates an exclusive overnight network for a single courier company in Canada.
-They typically do not offer guaranteed space to others (i.e., their competitors) on their network.
-Canadian domestic airlines offer air cargo services on their passenger flights by using excess belly cargo capacity of their aircraft.
+Cargojet's main competitor is Morningstar Air Express Inc. Canadian domestic airlines offer air cargo services on their passenger flights by using excess belly cargo capacity of their aircraft.
 However, their networks and service standards do not provide a competitive alternative for customers in the time sensitive overnight air cargo market.
 These commercial airlines do not have the capability of handling heavy, palletized cargo nor are they able to handle specialty or perishable freight.